Kessler, No. 11 Auburn topple unbeaten No. 16 LSU 70-55

 BIG PICTURE

 LSU actually scored first with a free throw by Gaines before giving up an 18-0 run.
-The nation's No. 2 scoring defense helped keep it from getting quite so out of hand.
-Shot just 18 of 63 (28.6%).
+The nation’s No. 2 scoring defense helped keep it from getting quite so out of hand.
+Shot just 18 of 63 (28.6%) and had four assists and 17 turnovers.

 FAMILY TIES